-- A performance in the Process into Product format is a formal demonstration of students' mastery of the National Core Music Standards. - A performance ideally demonstrates content knowledge, performance skills, and the enduring understandings mastered over the course of the semester or entire year. - A performance ideally will demonstrate students' growth over the course of the semester or year with students demonstrating their ability to sing, perform on instruments, move to music through games and/or dances, and much more. - Individual students introduce each piece to articulate the learning of content and performance skills, the learning process, and/or the cultural/historical significance of each piece. - Group pieces are performed with all classes, and individual classes are highlighted throughout the performance when the individual classes demonstrate a dance, a piece's instrumentation, or a game, etc. that was learned While one individual class demonstrates the activity, the rest of the classes provide support through singing and/or other movements.
+- A performance in the Process into Product format is a formal demonstration of students' mastery of the National Core Music Standards. - A performance ideally demonstrates content knowledge, performance skills, and the enduring understandings mastered over the course of the entire year. - A performance ideally will demonstrate students' growth over the course of the year or semester with students demonstrating their ability to sing, perform on instruments, move to music through games and/or dances, and much more. - Individual students introduce each piece to articulate the learning of content and performance skills, learning process, and/or the cultural/historical significance of each piece. - Group pieces are performed with all classes and individual classes are highlighted throughout the performance when the individual classes demonstrate a dance, the instrumentation, a game, etc. that was learned.
+While one individual class demonstrates the activity, the rest of the classes provide support through singing and/or other movements.